Legoburner73/DragonGDPS/README.md

-# GMDprivateServer
+# DragonGDPS
-## Geometry Dash Private Server
+## Custom Edited Servers for DragonGDPS
 Basically a Geometry Dash Server Emulator

 Supported version of Geometry Dash: 1.0 - 2.11 (so any version of Geometry Dash works, as of writing this [December 10, 2017])